Update: This review is for an older version.

-Nero Video is a low-cost PC-only video editing application.
+Nero Video (opens in new tab) is a low-cost PC-only video editor application.
 Its aim is clearly set to make the whole process as easy and effortless as possible for the novice editor, so let’s take a look at what it offers and if it succeeds at that goal.

-Your media is stored by type with Videos, Pictures, and Audio all segregated into their own separate tabs in the My Media section.
+Your media is stored by type, with Videos, Pictures, and Audio all segregated into their own separate tabs in the My Media section.

 From there you can preview any clip by double-clicking on it - this opens up a new window from which you can also set in and out points to focus on the section you’re interested in.
 To add a clip to your project, just drag it from My Media to the Timeline.